 - sesame seeds (toasted or not)

 You can make this entire dish in one wok, or use separate pots/skillets.
-I like using one small skillet for the frying, as then I use less oil.
+I like deep frying in the wok as it reduces splatter because of the deeper sides.

 If you are making rice, well… this would be the time to get rice in the rice cooker.
 And if you do not own a rice cooker… get one.
 It is a game changer.

 In a medium bowl, add in the bag of soy curls.
-Cover with warm to hot water, the mushroom or veggie broth seasoning.
+Cover with warm to almost hot water, the mushroom or veggie broth seasoning.
+If you use too hot of water, it will make it hard to squeeze out the liquid later.
 Push curls down into the water.
 You do not want a bowl of water with the curls floating in them, but you also do not want curls drying out.
 Let the curls soak like this for 10-15 minutes.

 Take the curls over to a sink and in a separate bowl or a ziploc bag, grab a handful of curls and squeeze out the water using your hands.
 Transfer the squeezed curls to the new bowl or bag.
-When all the curls are in the new container, add 3/4 cup of cornstarch.
+When all the curls are in the new container, add about 3/4 cup of cornstarch.
+Add in a dash of salt.
 Either mix in the bowl, or shake in a closed ziploc bag, until all curls are coated.

-In the wok or larger skillet, using a bit of the leftover oil, add in veggies.
+In the wok or larger skillet, using a bit of the leftover oil (pour off excess!), add in veggies.
 If you are using harder veggies like carrots, add them first.
 I like to use the white parts of the green onions, cut into 1″ long pieces and add them to the veggie mix.
 Cook the veggies to get them somewhat soft, but not too much.
-Set aside the veggies in a bowl.

-Add back to the wok the soy curls and veggies, toss to coat.
-Add in the sliced green onions.
-Toss.
+Right before serving, add back to the wok the soy curls and toss to coat.
 Serve over or with rice.
-Garnish with sesame seeds.
+Garnish with sesame seeds and sliced green onions.

 Note: You can make the dish and serve the veggies like the broccoli on the side instead.